Our Process

 Once files are all set up and handover completed your new OC manager is likely to send out an introduction letter/welcome pack to your lot owners.

 This is a great opportunity for you to craft a communication to send your lot owners explaining your committee’s reasons for exploring changing strata management providers, the process you went through to seek alternatives, evaluation criteria that led to the preferred recommendation and any other useful information that supports this decision.
+Your new OC manager is likely to arrange to come out onsite, meet with the chair/committee, familiarise themselves with the building and formulate an action plan tomove forward with your OC’s priorities.

 Dixon Kestles